About copyrighted materials found on SingPraises.net

 - Lists and indexes.
 This website is primarily composed of lists, indexes, and tables of contents.
 Creating and publishing an index of a copyrighted work does not violate the copyright of the original work.

 - Materials from the Church website.
-Throughout the site you will find links to sheet music, audio recordings, and other materials that the Church makes publicly available at ChurchofJesusChrist.org.
-Linking to materials on another site does not violate copyright – including hotlinking, inline linking, or embedding using <img>, <canvas>, <iframe>, <audio>, and <video> tags.
-Embedded sheet music is rendered using the open-source PDF.js library.
+Throughout the site you will find images, sheet music, audio recordings, and other copyrighted materials that the Church makes available online.
+These materials are not hosted at SingPraises.net, but instead are linked from their original URLs.
+Linking to materials on another site does not violate copyright.
+Based on my understanding of legal precedent, this includes hotlinking, inline linking, or embedding legally-hosted materials using HTML <img>, <svg>, <canvas>, <iframe>, <audio>, and <video> tags.

-- Scanned images from Archive.org and Google Books.
-Many hymnbooks that are now in the public domain have been scanned and made available for free at Archive.org and Google Books.
+- Scanned images from the Internet Archive, Google Books, and similar websites.
+Many hymnbooks that are now in the public domain (published before 1928, or published before 1964 and not renewed) have been scanned and made available for free online.
 I link to many public domain book cover images and page scans from these websites.
 Public domain books are not protected by copyright.

 - Scanned hymnbook pages.
 Full scans of a few public domain hymnbooks are hosted here at SingPraises.net.
-As with the public domain books on Archive.org and Google Books, these books are not protected by copyright.
+As with the public domain books on other websites, these books are not protected by copyright.

 - Book cover images.
 Various pages on this site display book covers.
 Some of these book covers are copyrighted.
 All book covers that are still under copyright are displayed and linked only as low-resolution thumbnails.
 "Fair use" protection is claimed for these thumbnails.

 - YouTube videos.
 YouTube makes it easy to embed thumbnail images and videos that are hosted on their site.
 As mentioned above, linking to copyrighted materials hosted on another site is not a copyright violation.
 In some cases, people upload videos and music that they don't own to YouTube, without copyright permission.
-I make an effort to only link to videos that have been legally uploaded.
+I try to only link to videos that appear to have been legally uploaded.

 - Wikipedia snippets.
 Wikipedia articles are licensed under Creative Commons Attribution-ShareAlike and the GNU Free Documentation License.
 Both of these licenses allow text to be copied from Wikipedia as long as attribution is given.
 Any pages on this site that quote from a Wikipedia article include a link to see the full article.